Cais/opus-primus/readme.txt

 = CSS =
 * Added class definition to hide comment link text when comments are closed and there are no comments
 * Adjusted CSS to not reference `li` elements in default widget styles
+* Adjust breadcrumb font-size (reduced by 1px) to correct wrapping effect

 = Miscellaneous =
 * i18n: Added base `.po` file as well as English (Canadian) `.pomo` files